-With this background in mind, there are several questions that we would propose as a useful framework for deliberation on SB 61:
+With this background in mind, there are several questions that we would propose as a useful framework for deliberation on HB 1377:

-- Does SB 61 benefit the common good? - Does SB 61 provide a just balance between the interests of workers and the interests of employers?
+- Does HB 1377 benefit the common good? - Does HB 1377 provide a just balance between the interests of workers and the interests of employers? - Does HB 1377 protect the natural right of workers to assemble and form associations?